 Immediately after the government announced plans to achieve legalization by July 2018, Canadian cannabis stocks began spiking.
 One analyst said weed-related stocks were “on fire.”

 As the country follows through on its plans, expect those stocks to remain strong.
-So if you’re considering buying cannabis stocks, consider buying them from Canada.
+So if you’re considering buying weed stocks, consider buying them from Canada.

 3. Penny Stocks Will Likely Leave You Penniless